izolate/agegate/README.md

 **expiry** | `number`, `Infinity`, `Date` | `0` | | Sets the expiration of the cookie in seconds. `0` is session-only. `Infinity` is forever.
 Supply a [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) for any custom length of time

 #### `Callback(err)`
-Callback function that's returned on form submit.
-The parameter `err` is `null` if age verification succeeds, otherwise an `Error`.
+Pass a callback function as the second parameter.
+This will be called after the form submit event.
+The parameter `err` will return `null` if age verification succeeds, otherwise it will be an `Error` type.
+This is where you would typically write your action based on the response, e.g. redirect to a new URL, or hide the age gate view.